b3rnard0p/b3rnard0p/README.md

 ###

-<p align="center">As a Full Stack Developer, I have strong expertise in Front-end, Back-end, and Databases.
-I also have experience in infrastructure and deployment, contributing to the smooth and efficient operation of systems.
-Below are the technologies and tools I work with.</p>
+<p align="center">As a Full Stack Developer with solid experience in Artificial Intelligence—focusing on developing automated agents using platforms like n8n—and extensive knowledge of APIs, I excel at efficiently integrating systems and tools, from front-end and back-end development to database design and infrastructure deployment.
+I'm constantly seeking new technologies to enhance software development, optimize processes, and deliver innovative, high-performance solutions.
+Below are some of the tools and technologies I'm familiar with.</p>

 ###